Ruby's Choice

-The film had its world premiere on February 22, 2022, at the Hayden Orpheum Picture Palace and is set to be theatrically released across Australia and New Zealand on March 3, 2022.
+The film had its world premiere on 22 February 2022, at the Hayden Orpheum Picture Palace and is set to be theatrically released across Australia and New Zealand on 3 March 2022.

-On the 7th March 2022, Ruby's Choice premiered in Santa Barbara, California at the 37th Santa Barbara International Film Festival where it was Nominee Best International Feature Film.
+On 7 March 2022, Ruby's Choice premiered in Santa Barbara, California at the 37th Santa Barbara International Film Festival where it was Nominee Best International Feature Film.